HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 However, Brotli adoption among third-parties stayed more or less at the same level, changing from 24% to 28%.
 Despite the slight positive tendency, there is still room for improvement of Brotli adoption for third-parties.

-Website content encoding data displayed in the figure &lt;link to Content encoding distribution by third-party content type> revealed an interesting fact about image compression.
+Website content encoding data displayed in the [figure 13](#fig-13) revealed an interesting fact about image compression.
 Even though image formats like JPEG, PNG, WebP, AVIF, and others provide compression under the hood, 5.2% of image content is compressed using Gzip or Brotli compression.
 Adding additional layers of compression on top of the standard image compression formats is usually unnecessary and may lead to increased file size and add extra load on the CPU when uncompressing the image.

 ### Usage of third-party facades

 There are multiple techniques to eliminate render-blocking resources.
-One of them is [third-party facades](https://web.dev/third-party-facades/) that are useful for visual content like YouTube videos or interactive widgets like a live chat.
+One of them is <a hreflang="en" href="https://web.dev/third-party-facades/">third-party facades</a> that are useful for visual content like YouTube videos or interactive widgets like a live chat.
 They help to exclude third parties from the critical loading sequence and lazy load them.
-Lighthouse has introduced an audit [Lazy load third-party resources with facades]([https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/third-party-facades.js](https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/third-party-facades.js)).
-However, there are multiple third-party facade solutions, for example [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed), [lite-youtube](https://github.com/justinribeiro/lite-youtube), or some custom approaches, and only a small number of them are in [the list of third-parties]([https://github.com/patrickhulce/third-party-web/blob/master/data/entities.js](https://github.com/patrickhulce/third-party-web/blob/master/data/entities.js)) checked during the audit.
+Lighthouse has introduced an audit <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/third-party-facades.js">Lazy load third-party resources with facades</a>).
+However, there are multiple third-party facade solutions, for example <a hreflang="en" href="https://github.com/paulirish/lite-youtube-embed">lite-youtube-embed</a>, <a hreflang="en" href="https://github.com/justinribeiro/lite-youtube">lite-youtube</a>, or some custom approaches, and only a small number of them are in <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/blob/master/data/entities.js">the list of third-parties</a>) checked during the audit.
 This limitation makes it complicated to assess third-party facade usage across the web.

 ### Usage of `async` and `defer`